Bibliome/alvisnlp/docs/reference/module/XMLReader.md

 ## Description

- *XMLReader* reads its input from <a href="#sourcePath" class="param">sourcePath</a> as XML and creates documents, sections, annotations, relations or tuples.
-The structure of the input XML is handled through the <a href="#xlsTransform" class="param">xlsTransform</a> XSLT stylesheet.
+ *XMLReader* reads its input from <a href="#source" class="param">source</a> as XML and creates documents, sections, annotations, relations or tuples.
+The structure of the input XML is handled through the <a href="#xslTransform" class="param">xslTransform</a> XSLT stylesheet.

  *XMLReader* also provides XSLT function and element extensions.
 The namespace for all extensions is `xalan://fr.inra.maiage.bibliome.alvisnlp.bibliomefactory.modules.xml.XMLReader2` .